Home » Repurposed Furniture » Repurposed Door Coffee Station

 Cut the Dresser Down to Size

 The first order of business was to cut off the damaged portion on the bottom of the dresser.
-NOTE: Whenever sawing furniture pieces, make sure you’re not going to run into an screws or hardware.
-Because of some well placed screws, I had to change up where I made my cut with this circular saw.
+NOTE: Whenever sawing furniture pieces, make sure you’re not going to run into any screws or hardware.
+Because of some well-placed screws, I had to change up where I made my cut with this circular saw.

 See?
-The bottom is in really rough shape, meaning some would have probably passed on this piece of furniture.
+The bottom is in really rough shape, so some would probably have passed on this piece of furniture.

 Making a Door Coffee Station